rayshader/cp2077-red-data/README.md

   - [RED4ext] v1.24.0+
 2. Extract the [latest archive] into the Cyberpunk 2077 directory.

+## API wrapper

+This plugin can be used when writing a RED4ext plugin with RedLib.
+You can find a C++ API wrapper in [branch api].

 ## Usage

 All Json features are defined in module `RedData.Json`.
 You need to import it